PopovEvgeniy/fntbuilder/readme.txt

 Run as root to install: make install
 Run as root to uninstall: make uninstall

-Version history
+Version history.

-1.0: Initial version.
+1.0: The initial version.
 1.1: The small changes in the source code.
 The program was recompiled under Open Watcom.
 1.2-1.9: The small changes in the source code.
 2.0: The source code has improved.
 Linux support has been added.